machschmitt/linux/Documentation/iio/adc.rst

 The input voltage to a **single-ended bipolar** channel may go from -VREF to +VREF (where -VREF is the voltage reference that has the lower electrical potential while +VREF is the reference with the higher one).
-The ADC chip may derive the lower reference from +VREF or get it from a separate input.
+Some ADC chips derive the lower reference from +VREF, others get it from a separate input.
 Often, +VREF and -VREF are symmetric but they don't need to be so.
 When -VREF is lower than system ground, these inputs are also called single-ended true bipolar.

 1.2 Differential channels
 -------------------------